 But how to know the exact light conditions?
 Another great site is The Photographer’s Ephemeris .
 This is a tool to help you plan your outdoor photography in natural light, especially landscape and urban scenes.

 As they say in their website: It is a map-centric sun and moon calculator: see how the light will fall on the land, day or night, for any location on earth.

-It provides info on when sun rises and descends worldwide and comes with an app too (for desktop, iOS and Android).
+It provides info on when the sun rises and descends worldwide and comes with an app too (for desktop, iOS, and Android).
 Guess what… It is free.

 Moving Around in your Photography Trip

 Do you plan to move off-road for your photography trip?
 You will need to check 2 things: